-'''

 Func CondGain(port%{, gain});

-'''

-If present this sets the ratio of output signal to the input signal.
+- port% The waveform port number that the conditioner is connected to. - gain If present this sets the ratio of output signal to the input signal.
 If this argument is omitted, the current gain is returned.
 The conditioner will set the nearest gain it can to the requested value.